-With the money in your bank in minutes, it can be a big sense of relief.
+With the money in your bank in minutes, it can be a great sense of relief.

-Then, when you start to struggle again, it’s tempting to once again find quick loan solutions.
+Then, when you start to struggle again, it’s tempting to find quick loan solutions once again.

-Having multiple credit arrangements is generally a bad idea and it’s when you should avoid quick loans.
-It can be complex to juggle your repayments, meeting all the deadlines and keeping track of what you owe.
+Having multiple credit arrangements is generally a bad idea, and it’s when you should avoid quick loans.
+It can be complex to juggle your repayments, meet all the deadlines, and keep track of what you owe.
 It can be the start of a very slippery slope.

 As it is possible to get instant short term loans with a low credit rating, another danger is to think they are the only way to get cash quickly.

-There are in fact a number of ways to tackle an immediate cash shortfall.
+There are, in fact, several ways to tackle an immediate cash shortfall.